r3c0n75/bitburner-scripts/STOCK_MOMENTUM_ANALYZER_ENHANCEMENT_SUMMARY.md

 ```javascript
 const has4S = ns.stock.has4SDataTIXAPI();
 ```
-- Automatically detects if player has $25 billion 4S Data upgrade
+- Automatically detects if player has 4S Data upgrade ($1 billion)
 - No configuration required - just works!

 #### 2. **Forecast Alignment Analysis**